Main Content Region

 Bio

 Dr. Gregory Gondwe is an Assistant Professor of Journalism and a Harvard Faculty Associate, with research focusing on the impact of new media technologies on journalism practice.
 He has served as a Visiting Scholar at Harvard's Institute for Rebooting Social Media (RSM).
-Dr. Gondwe's work explores social media technologies, artificial intelligence in journalism, misinformation in sub-Saharan Africa, and related topics.
-His research appears in academic journals such as Digital Journalism, International Journal of Communication, Journalism Practice, Journalism Studies, and African Journalism Studies.
-With degrees in Journalism, Digital Humanities, Political Science, Mass Communication, and Philosophy, Dr. Gondwe brings a diverse knowledge base.
-Additionally, he has practical experience as a journalist, educator, and researcher in both the United States and various African countries.
+Dr. Gondwe's work explores New media technologies, Artificial intelligence in journalism, Mis/Disinformation and Democracy, and other related topics.
+His research has appeared in several academic journals including Digital Journalism, International Journal of Communication, Journalism Practice, Journalism Studies, International Communication Gazette, African Journalism Studies, etc. With degrees in Media Research and Practice, Digital Humanities, Political Science, Mass Communication, and Religious Philosophy, Dr. Gondwe brings a diverse knowledge base.
+Additionally, he has practical experience as a journalist, educator, and researcher in both the United States and several African countries.

 Education